One Dead, Six Injured In Chicago Shooting In East Garfield Park

-One man is dead and six others injured after four male gunmen opened fire on a group of people gathered around a park bench in East Garfield Park in Chicago about 9:30 p.m.
+One man is dead and six others injured after four male gunmen opened fire on a group of people gathered around a park bench in East Garfield Park in Chicago at about 9:30 p.m.
 Saturday night.
 Six of the victims were taken to Stroger Hospital for treatment.
 The other was treated at Mt.
 Sinai Hospital.
 The deceased victim was one of the six at Stroger.
 The Chicago Tribune says that police reported finding 48 shell casings at the scene.
 The Black Souls and Gangster Disciples gangs are known to be at odds in the area.

 The man who died at Stroger was 30-years-old and died of a head wound.
 The other victims who went to Stroger included another 30-year-old man with a leg wound who is in stable condition, a 33-year-old man shot in the back and lower backside who is in serious condition, a 22-year-old man who was shot in the chest and is in critical condition, a 31-year-man who was shot in the face and is in serious condition, and a 47-year-old man with unknown injuries who is in critical condition.
 The man who was treated at Mt.
 Sinai Hospital is 26-years-old.
 He suffered leg and arm wounds and is in stable condition.